 Becoming a parent is an indescribable feeling.
 You bring your infant home, and for some time you are in awe of your infant who simply rests, drinks milk, pees and cries once in a while.
-For most parents, the bliss doesn’t last long.
+For most parents, the bliss doesn't last long.
 After some time, your baby starts crying with grasped clench hands, thrashing legs and a red face.
-Regardless of what you do, you can’t comfort your crying infant — and that is not all: the baby rehashes these pitiful, unpleasant scenes consistently for some time.
-If this is what you have been experiencing, you are welcome to another chapter of parenthood – the colic.
+Regardless of what you do, you can't comfort your crying infant — and that is not all: the baby rehashes these pitiful, unpleasant scenes consistently for some time.
+If this is what you have been experiencing, you are welcome to another chapter of parenthood - the colic.
+Explore The Shop Home

 How Can You Deal With Colic?

 In case you are confusing colic with some illness, it is important for you to know that colic is definitely not a sign that your infant is sick; however, acid reflux, food allergies, and exposure to tobacco smoke can bring on additional discomfort.
 Reasons for colic are ample but you can still go for some solutions to soothe the little one.

 1. Try Gentle Massage

 Your infant may appreciate a gentle back rub, yet be sensitive to how he or she reacts.
 Each baby is born with a different temperament.
 So, sometimes even a gentle massage may cause your baby to feel irritated, thus worsening the situation.
 You can try detecting your baby's mood and proceed with gentle rubs on back or all over the body.
 Everyone loves a good massage; your baby will love it too.
 Massaging helps relax the muscles, which in turn releases feel-good-hormones "endorphins", thus calming your baby.